norbertkiszka/orangerigol/README.md

 ## What is this?

-This is a build script to create Debian/Linux 12 (currently newest stable) based system to work on a Rigol oscilloscopes based on a RK3399 CPU (arm64).
+This is a build script to create Debian/Linux 12 (currently newest stable) based system to work on a Rigol oscilloscopes based on a RK3399 CPU (arm64) and x86 based machines.

-Uses user friendly menus and messages based on a whiptail.
+Uses user friendly menus - no need to be sys expert.

 ## Currently supported boards (devices)